LucianoBuhler/task3/readme.md

 create : express_example/public/stylesheets/style.styl

-//The following files must be replaced/copied:
+// The following files must be replaced/copied:

-// this JSON file was generated in Google Cloud.
-It have the credentials to access
+<directory path>/Navomi_Task3-c2b8183b19e9.json  // this JSON file is the API key generated in Google Cloud Platform to use                                                    // Google Natural Language API.
-// the Google Cloud to use Google Natural Language API.
+<directory path>/routes/index.js                 // This file receive the sentence of form and send to Google Natural
-<directory path>/Navomi Task3-c2b8183b19e9.json

-// The file app.js, the main configuration file for your Express app
-<directory path>/app.js

-// index.js it's the backend.
-It connect with Google Natural Language API
-<directory path>/routes/index.js
+                                                 // Language API to sentiment analysis, test your response and return
+                                                 // the content to output.

-// index.ejs is a layout template file.
-It contain the HTML structure, calls to
+<directory path>/views/index.ejs                 // index.ejs is a layout template file and contain the HTML structure.
-// NODEJS script and Angular functions
-<directory path>/views/index.ejs

 ## TO RUNNING

-// In Terminal, in the folder of installation, runs the next command to start the NODEJS server
+// In Terminal, in the installation folder, start the NODEJS server
 $ npm start

 // In Browser, access the following address: